 Actively participates on the executive board.
 He oversees all Indian affairs of the lodge, including having teams prepared for Dixie and fellowships, having individuals available for tap out ceremonies, educational presentations, and any other Indian Affairs related event the lodge may direct.
-He is responsible for coordinating the program activities for each lodge event that requires a ceremony.
-He is required to recruit teams to accomplish the necessary requirements that produce a quality performance, which typically includes: site selection and its proper preparation, supplying the necessary support materials, and maintaining quality performance ideals.
-He should promote and teach Native American skills, and recruit new members for all Native American teams.
-He will assist the Chief in all requested matters and be prepared to take his place in the event of his absence and that of the
+He isresponsible for coordinating the program activities for each lodge event that requires a ceremony.
+He is required to recruit teams to accomplish the necessary requirements that produce a quality performance, which typically includes site selection and its proper preparation, supplying the necessary support materials, and maintaining quality performance ideals.
+He should promote and teach Native American skills and recruit new members for allNative American teams.
+He will assist the Chief in all requested matters and be prepared to take his place in the event of his absence and the absence of the Vice Chief of Program.